 We undertake seismic and exploratory drilling programs to identify the value and location of reserves and to inform our business and development plans.

 We engage with our stakeholders and work to obtain regulatory approvals to responsibly develop and commission new facilities, well pads, wells and on-lease pipelines.
 We also plan for eventual abandonment and reclamation activities.

-We extract our production from a variety of assets.
-This production is processed and transported, usually by pipeline, to a marketing hub.
+We extract our products from a variety of assets and process and transport it, usually by pipeline, to a marketing hub or refinery.
 Once a project or asset has reached the end of its life, we remove equipment from the site and undertake reclamation and remediation activities.

-Once we get the oil safely out of the ground, it’s either transported to a refinery or sold to large industrial users, wholesalers or commodity purchasers so it can be refined into usable products.
+Once we get the oil, natural gas and natural gas liquids (NGLs) safely out of the ground, it’s either transported to one of our refineries for further processing or sold to other refiners, large industrial users, wholesalers or commodity purchasers so it can be refined into usable end products.
 These buyers are located all around the world.
-The majority of our oil is transported by pipeline; however we also use rail and marine tanker transportation.

 In addition to pipelines, we also transport our oil by rail.
 Rail transportation allows us to reach customers and refineries located in areas that aren’t connected to a major pipeline.